-Including orbit direction is essential for later interpretation of directional SAR signatures.
 The 516 exported CSV files collectively contain 763,630,250 rows.
 GEE task preparation and submission was managed client side, maintaining up to 25 concurrent or queued GEE tasks with automated retry logic after failure.
-Data were exported to a Google Cloud Storage bucket, resulting in about 50~GB of data and total egress cost of about 6~USD.
+Data were exported to a Google Cloud Storage bucket, resulting in about 50 GB of data and total egress cost of about 6~USD.
 This cloud-based workflow demonstrates both computational and resource efficiency for large-scale SAR time series acquisition.

 After download, batch level CSV files were processed individually.
 Rows were aggregated by \texttt{box\_id} and \texttt{img\_date} to group all backscatter profile values belonging to a single location and acquisition.
-Entries containing \texttt{NaN} values were removed.
+Entries containing NaN values were removed.
 To reconstruct coherent 1D backscatter profiles, column values were sorted by \texttt{column\_id}.
 This resulted in 14,840,637 valid 1D backscatter profiles associated with offshore wind infrastructure locations and unique acquisition dates.

-For efficient storage and data access, the dataset was saved into 128 partitioned Parquet files.
+For efficient storage and data access, the data set was saved into 128 partitioned Parquet files.
 Partitioning was implemented by computing a hash of \texttt{batch\_id} + \texttt{box\_id} and mapping the resulting integer to the range 0-127 using a modulo operation.
 This scheme ensures that all profiles belonging to the same location are stored within the same partition while maintaining near-uniform partition sizes.
 As a result, loading individual location-specific time series is highly efficient.